-The company’s pushed the iOS 14 beta into its Beta Software Program.
+The company’s also pushed the iOS 14 beta into its Beta Software Program.
 The Beta Software Program is free and requires a compatible device and a working Apple ID.

 There are plenty of reasons to consider trying out iOS 14 right now.
 The beta includes a number of changes including Widgets on the Home Screen, improvements to Messages, new Memoji, and many other features.

 While it’s exciting to try out new features ahead of their official release, there are also some great reasons to avoid the iOS 14 beta.
-At least for now.